 Photographs may also be taken of those attending a ceremony which may appear in the newspaper.
 You will be made aware that this is happening and the context in which the photograph will be used.
-There is a consent form which
+There is a consent form which details all these possibilities where parents can choose to not allow their child’s photograph to be published.